yunigma/yunigma.github.io/index.md

 - Contextual adaptation and Customisation
 - ASR for assisting Air-Traffic communication

-You can find my CV: <a href="https://github.com/yunigma/yunigma.github.io/tree/master/docs/CV_jul_github.pdf?raw=1">here</a> (last update: April 2023)
+You can find my CV: <a href="https://github.com/yunigma/yunigma.github.io/blob/master/docs/CV_jul_github.pdf">here</a> (last update: April 2023)

-Since a long time Iuliia is interested in spontaneous speech phenomena, speech analysis and speech technologies with the focus on speech recognition.
-She worked as a research assistant at the University of Saint-Petersburg (Speech Modelling laboratory), later at the University of Zurich (Phonetics laboratory); read courses “Introduction in general Phonetics” and “Methods of speech analysis” (Saint Petersburg State University of Aerospace and Instrumentation); did internships at SpinningBytes AG (NLP; Zurich) and Idiap (Speech and Audio Processing group; Martigny).
+Since a long time I am interested in spontaneous speech phenomena, speech analysis and speech technologies with the focus on speech recognition.
+I worked as a research assistant at the University of Saint-Petersburg (Speech Modelling laboratory), later at the University of Zurich (Phonetics laboratory); read courses “Introduction in general Phonetics” and “Methods of speech analysis” (Saint Petersburg State University of Aerospace and Instrumentation); did internships at SpinningBytes AG (NLP; Zurich) and Idiap (Speech and Audio Processing group; Martigny).

-Iuliia is now a PhD student at University of Zurich and works as research assistant in the "Speech and Audio Processing'' group at Idiap.
-Iuliia works on the improvement of ASR with contextual data (keywords, knowledge from the previous and current context) and biasing technologies in ASR bridging ASR and NLP.
+Now I am a PhD student at the University of Zurich and work as research assistant in the "Speech and Audio Processing'' group at Idiap.
+I work on the improvement of ASR with contextual data (keywords, knowledge from the previous and current context) and biasing technologies in ASR bridging ASR and NLP.